European shares hit nine-week high, led by banks

 By Blaise Robinson

-Shares in Deutsche Bank, ING and BNP Paribas were up 2.0-2.2 percent.
-They were the top three risers among European blue chips, boosted by market speculation that the ECB will launch a quantitative easing programme in early 2015.
+Shares in Deutsche Bank, Banco Santander and BNP Paribas were up 1.7-2.8 percent.
+That made them the top three risers among European blue chips, boosted by market speculation that the ECB will launch a quantitative easing programme in early 2015.

-“Recent strong comments by (ECB President Mario) Draghi seem to be paving the way for the bank to start buying sovereign or corporate bonds,” said IG France’s chief market analyst, Alexandre Baradez.
+“Recent strong comments by (ECB President Mario) Draghi seem to be paving the way for the bank to start buying sovereign or corporate bonds,” said IG France chief market analyst, Alexandre Baradez.

 “There is very little chance to see the ECB back-tracking as long as inflation doesn’t start to pick up, which will support stock indexes in the medium term.”

-The benchmark index has surged nearly 15 percent from a low hit in mid-October, bolstered by the prospect of further ECB easing as well as recent policy measures taken by the Bank of Japan and the Bank of China.
+The benchmark index has risen nearly 15 percent from a low hit in mid-October, boosted by the prospect of further ECB easing as well as recent policy measures taken by the Bank of Japan and the Bank of China.

 Brent crude oil steadied around $80 a barrel on Tuesday ahead of a key meeting of OPEC oil producers to decide on production levels for next year.
 Oil prices have tumbled more than 30 percent since mid-June.